githedgehog/docs/docs/user-guide/shrink-expand.md

 section](connections.md).

 !!! note
-    If the switch is facing a Control Node Connection on the front-panel port, the switch port should be described in a `Management` connection.

-!!! note
-    Switch devices should be booted in `ONIE` or `HONIE` installation mode to install SONiC OS and configure the Fabric Agent.
+    Switch devices should be booted in `ONIE` installation mode to install SONiC OS and configure the Fabric Agent.

+Ensure the management port of the switch is connected to fabric management network.

 ### Remove a switch from the existing fabric